-7.2 BNPP's failure to implement its strategic objectives or to achieve its published financial objectives could affect the trading price of its securities.
+7.2 Should BNPP fail to implement its strategic objectives or to achieve its published financial objectives or should its results not follow stated expected trends, the trading price of its securities could be adversely affected.

 In February 2017, BNPP announced a strategic plan for the 2017-2020 period and updated it in respect of 2020 upon announcing its first quarter 2020 results to reflect the economic impact of the COVID-19 pandemic.
 Due to the pandemic, the preparation of BNPP's next strategic plan was postponed to 2021.
 BNPP is preparing a strategic plan for the 2022-2025 period, which it expects to announce in early 2022.
 As a result, BNPP has not set any new targets for 2021.
 In connection with announcing its full-year 2020 results on 5 February 2021, BNPP announced a number of trends for 2021.
 The financial objectives of strategic plans are established primarily for purposes of internal planning and allocation of resources, and are based on a number of assumptions with regard to business and economic conditions.
 BNPP's actual results could vary significantly from these trends for a number of reasons, including the occurrence of one or more of the risk factors described elsewhere in this section, in particular, as a result of the consequences of the COVID-19 health crisis which have had and could continue to have major repercussions on the economic outlook and cause financial market disruptions.
 If BNPP's results do not follow these trends, its financial condition and the value of its securities, as well as its financing costs, could be affected.